Skip to Content

 import { ChainValues, Runnable } from "@langchain/core"; import { ChatPromptTemplate } from "@langchain/core/prompts"; import { DynamicStructuredTool } from "@langchain/core/tools"; import { ChatOpenAI } from "@langchain/openai"; import { toLangChainTools } from "@typia/langchain"; import { AgentExecutor, createToolCallingAgent } from "langchain/agents"; import typia from "typia"; import { Calculator } from "./Calculator"; const tools: DynamicStructuredTool[] = toLangChainTools({ controllers: [ typia.llm.controller<Calculator>("calculator", new Calculator()), ], }); const agent: Runnable = createToolCallingAgent({ llm: new ChatOpenAI({ model: "gpt-4o" }), tools, prompt: ChatPromptTemplate.fromMessages([ ["system", "You are a helpful assistant."], ["human", "{input}"], ["placeholder", "{agent_scratchpad}"], ]), }); const executor: AgentExecutor = new AgentExecutor({ agent, tools }); const result: ChainValues = await executor.invoke({ input: "What is 10 + 5?", });

-Every method’s parameter type must be a keyworded object type with static keys — not a primitive, array, or union.
-The return type must also be an object type or void.
-Primitive return types like number or string are not allowed; wrap them in an object (e.g., { value: number }).
-See typia.llm.application() Restrictions for details.
+Method type rules.
+Every methodโ€™s parameter type must be a keyworded object with static keys (no primitives, arrays, or unions).
+The return type must be an object or void.
+See typia.llm.application restrictions for the full list.

-From OpenAPI Document
+From an OpenAPI document

 src/main.ts